 1. Create a Quilt Sandwich

 Next lay your backing (this will form the quilt back) wrong side facing up, add the batting next and then lay the quilt front on top, right side facing up to create a quilt sandwich.
-I used fusible batting this time, which eliminates the use of pins to hold the quilt sandwich together, and instead I just ironed it all into place.
+I used fusible batting this time, which eliminates the use of pins to hold the quilt sandwich together, and instead I just ironed it all into place to avoid creases.
+You can also use a basting spray here.

 Make sure your batting and backing fabric are larger in size than the quilt front for best results.